common-fate/docs-archive/docs/common-fate/security-architecture.md

 `gdeploy` is a command-line interface (CLI) tool for creating and managing Common Fate deployments.
 Common Fate signs `gdeploy` binaries with our [GPG key](https://docs.commonfate.io/granted/security#pgp-public-key).
 You can verify the integrity and authenticity of a `gdeploy` binary by following the process below.

 :::note
 The process below will use `v0.7.0` as the version of `gdeploy`.
-Ensure that you change references to `v0.7.0` to the version of Common Fate you wish to verify when following this process.
+Ensure you change version references to `v0.7.0` to the version of Common Fate you wish to verify when following this process.
 :::

 Prior to verifying a release you must import our [GPG key](https://docs.commonfate.io/granted/security#pgp-public-key):